-- Cumulative trauma (CT) claim rates continue to be at high levels in 2016 and the ratio of CT claims to all indemnity claims has increased by over 65% since 2005. - The sharp increase in CT claims since 2012 is in the Los Angeles and San Diego areas, as CT claims in other regions of CA have decreased. - The WCIRB will be publishing a study of CT claim patterns later this year.
+- Cumulative trauma (CT) claim rates continue to be at high levels in 2016 and the ratio of CT claims to all indemnity claims has increased by over 65% since 2005. - The sharp increase in CT claims since 2012 is in the Los Angeles and San Diego areas, as CT claims in other regions of CA have decreased. - See the WCIRB's recent report on the world of CT claims for more information.